 You don’t need a high end DSLR for night sky photography, and you can in fact take pictures of stars with a smartphone if you are so inclined.
 The main thing is that you are able to adjust the shutter speed and mount it to a tripod.

-4 – Ideally a camera with a large sensor and fast, wide-angle lens
+4 – Ideally a camera with a large sensor and a fast, wide-angle lens

 To get the best results when you take photos of the stars you will need two things – a camera with a big sensor, and a lens with an aperture that opens as wide as possible.
 However, you can still get reasonable results (see below) using a less advanced camera like a smartphone or even a point and shoot camera.